 Born in Oxford, England in 1941 & educated at Newnham College, Cambridge, Miriam Margolyes is a veteran of stage and screen, an award-winning actress who achieved success on both sides of the Atlantic.
 Winner of the BAFTA Best Supporting Actress award in 1993 for The Age of Innocence, she also received Best Supporting Actress at the 1989 LA Critics Circle Awards for her role in Little Dorrit and a Sony Radio Award for Best Actress in 1993 for her unabridged recording of ‘Oliver Twist’.
 She was the voice of the Matchmaker in Mulan & Fly, the mother dog, in Babe.

 Major film credits during her long and celebrated career include Yentl, Little Shop of Horrors, I Love You To Death, End of Days, Sunshine, Scorsese’s The Age of Innocence, Cold Comfort Farm & Magnolia.
 She starred in Stephen Hopkins' The Life and Death of Peter Sellers, Modigliani, Istvan Szabo's Being Julia & Ladies in Lavender (dir.
 Charles Dance, with Dames Smith & Dench).
 Margolyes was Professor Sprout in Harry Potter and the Chamber of Secrets and Harry Potter & the Deathly Hallows (part II).
-Most recently, Margolyes has been filming The Legend of Longwood and Outlier.
-2014 will see her star in the Adelaide State Theatre production of Neigbourhood Watch and the Melbourne Theatre Company's one woman show "I'll Eat You Last".
+In 2013 Margolyes played lady Thyrza in The Legend of Longwood set in an Irish fantasy village and in 2014 she played Odamee Marshall in the heart warming film Outlier.

 In 2002, H.M The Queen awarded her the Order of the British Empire for her services to Drama.

 In 2013 she achieved Dual-citizenship by becoming an Australian citizen.